 I think it turned out cute but, more importantly, I LOVE that he contributed an idea to the party and helped me achieve it!
 Such a good daddy!
 I literally CRIED while he was helping me with everything.
 My children are so, so blessed to have him as am I 🙂

-Also I already had the silver ornaments in the center of the table…they are part of my Christmas decorations and I thought they went fine with the snowflake party decorations so I left them!
+Also, I already had the silver ornaments in the center of the table…they are part of my Christmas decorations and I thought they went fine with the snowflake party decorations so I left them!
 Here are some similar colorful snowflake ornaments!